 - Do not use other substances while detoxing from marijuana.
 That means: stop drinking alcohol, smoking cigarettes, and consuming other drugs.
 If someone is taking medication, talk with a medical doctor about cannabis detox

 - Eat healthy foods.
 These will replenish potassium and other minerals an individual loses through sweat.
 Avoid processed foods as much as possible.
 If a patient has digestive problems, cut down on fats and sugars considerably.
-Cranberry juice has been used effectively by recovery facilities to help purify and cleanse the body

 - Treat to a nice warm bath to relax and improve mood